 Complete this statement ONLY if any of the individuals who will be demonstrating the procedure on camera will not be delivering an Introductory Interview Statement.

-Ken Takahashi: Demonstrating the procedure will be Yun Liu, Yin Liang, Mengxue Wang, and Chen Wang, a PhD students from my laboratory. -[1][2].
+Ken Takahashi: Demonstrating the procedure will be Yun Liu, Yin Liang, Mengxue Wang, and Chen Wang, PhD students from my laboratory. -[1][2].

 INTERVIEW: Author saying the above